 If you are struggling to pay your rent, you may also want to apply to see if you are entitled to any support from Universal Credit.
 Benefit eligibility is partly relative to your household income not just your work status.

 We are working in partnership with an organisation called Your Own Place to offer tenancy and independent living skills workshops for tenants.
 The workshops cover a wide range of topics, such as – saving and budgeting, self-care, wellbeing, and digital skills.
 If you would like to benefit from one of the workshops, please contact us if you would like to find out more.

 We also have a free and completely confidential Tenant Support & Wellbeing Service to help tenants with a number of issues including managing debt.
 The service is available 24/7 with specialist advisors on hand.
 For more information call 0330 094 5593.

 In addition, there are a number of other organisations who can help you with money advice and support.
 Please speak to your Neighbourhood Officer who can help you speak to the right people.
 Or you may like to contact direct:

 Pay by Direct Debit

-Direct debit is available if you do not receive housing benefit or universal credit, which is paid direct to Saffron.
+Direct debit is available if you do not receive Housing Benefit or Universal Credit, which is paid direct to Saffron.
 If you have access to a computer, you can fill in and return the direct debit mandate found here to email@example.com by email.
-Alternatively, you can either print off and return the mandate to us or contact us on 01508 532000 to request a mandate be posted to you.
+Alternatively, you can either print off and return the mandate to us or contact us on 01508 532000 who will arrange for your Income Officer to call you who will process this request for you.

-Payment dates will be either weekly or the 15th of each month.
+Payment dates will be either weekly, fortnightly or monthly.
 You must continue to make payments yourself until you receive confirmation from us that your direct debit instruction has been processed.
 If you currently pay by standing order and you would like to change it to direct debit, it is your responsibility to cancel the standing order with your bank.